 - God's knowledge is infinite.
 There is nothing He does not know.

-- God wants (wills) that all be saved.
+- God wills (desires) that all be saved.

 - God always acts first.
-His grace comes and then we respond.
+His grace comes and then we are empowered by it to be able to respond.

 - Even after saving grace is received, we can reject it later.